SwarmUS/SwarmUS-doc/docs/sections/user-guide/basic-examples/basic-interloc.md

 Verification of the neighbor is done using the `istable` function, documented [here](https://swarmus.github.io/HiveMind/namespaceBittyBuzzUserFunctions.html#a47f43221b7fd135259c540016ae55544).

 !!! hint
-    The Buzz documentation has [some other examples](https://the.swarming.buzz/wiki/doku.php?id=buzz_examples) of scripts that make use of the `neighbors` structure.
+    The Buzz documentation has some other examples ([here](https://the.swarming.buzz/wiki/doku.php?id=buzz_examples) and [here](https://github.com/buzz-lang/Buzz/tree/master/doc/examples)) of scripts that make use of the `neighbors` structure.
 The HiveMind repository also has a number of [examples](https://github.com/SwarmUS/HiveMind/tree/master/src/bittybuzz/buzz_scripts/behaviors).

 ## Accessing Neighbors Outside of Buzz